 CEQA FINDING:

 Find that the activity is exempt from the requirements of CEQA pursuant to California Code of Regulations, title 14, section 15061 as a categorically exempt project, Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).

 PUBLIC TRUST AND STATE'S BEST INTERESTS:

-- 1. Find that the existing and, for a limited period, continuing use and maintenance of the existing boat dock and access ramp will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine; and - 2.
-Find that the existing and, for a limited period, continuing use and maintenance of the existing cantilevered deck is not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and

-3. Find that issuing the proposed lease is in the best interests of the State.
+- Find that the existing and, for a limited period, continuing use and maintenance of the existing boat dock and access ramp will not substantially impair the public rights to navigation and fishing or substantially interfere with the Public Trust needs and values at this location, at this time, and for the foreseeable term of the lease; is consistent with the common law Public Trust Doctrine; and - 2.
+Find that the existing and, for a limited period, continuing use and maintenance of the existing cantilevered deck is not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and - 3.
+Find that issuing the proposed lease is in the best interests of the State.
+AUTHORIZATION: - 1.
+Authorize acceptance of compensation from the Applicant in the amount of \$1,428 for unauthorized occupation of State land for the period beginning May 24, 2022 through October 24, 2022. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning October 25, 2022, for a term of 10 years, for the use and maintenance of a boat dock, access ramp, and cantilevered deck, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$3,585 with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+EXHIBIT A LEASE 4096 LAND DESCRIPTION

-AUTHORIZATION:

-Authorize issuance of a General Lease - Recreational Use to the Applicant beginning January 26, 2022, for a term of 10 years, for the use and maintenance of an existing boat dock, access ramp, and cantilevered deck, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$3,222, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.